 Let’s say you have a credit application in hand from some local business person.
 They want to place an order with you for $1000.00.
 Be sure to call their references.
 Ask if they pay on time.
 Listen carefully, maybe even write down what the referral says.

-Now, guage your impression of this person.
+Now, gage your impression of this person.
 Do they seem reliable?
 Do they appear to be able to back up what they say?
 Do they have a phone and address?
 Are they wearing Gucci loafers?
 Do they have shifty, beady eyes?
 Needle marks on their arms?
 Yes?

-Ultimately, you have to make a value judgement.
+Ultimately, you have to make a value judgment.
 Granting net 30 terms to the right client may open an account that will pay you thousands and thousands of bucks over a period of years.
 Or it may open a can of worms where you have to do double the work just to get paid on some little rinky dink job.

 No matter who the client, consider asking that they pay COD on an initial order.
 Okay, it depends.
 Once, and old high school friend of mine was an executive at Apple computer.
 He ordered a couple thousand t-shirts from me, and I didn’t flinch at granting net 30 terms (Their official policy was to pay in 35 days, however…).